 Understanding OCD compulsions and obsessions

 Compulsions are behaviours that drive you to do the same activity repeatedly.
 Urges take place as an attempt to get rid of obsessions.
-For example, you are cleaning your hands after you made contact with someone or an object to keep off contamination.
+For example, cleaning your hands after you made contact with someone or an object to keep off contamination.

 Obsessions are involuntary actions that repeatedly occur in your mind.
-For example, having an idea that you want to keep off your mind, but you cannot stop them.
+For example, having an idea that you want to keep off your mind, but you cannot stop it.
 Such thoughts are disturbing and cause distraction.

 OCD is associated with a cycle that starts with having an obsessive thought that might gradually cause anxiety.
 This anxiety could lead to compulsive behaviour, and later gaining temporary relief.
 This cycle might repeat as the patient gets exposed to various stimuli.

 - Washers.
 They fear contamination and will always be cleaning nearly everything around them.

 - Checkers.
 They are associating everything with danger.
 For example, they will keep on checking if the door is locked, the gas or oven turned off, etc.

 - Doubters.
 They are also referred to as sinners as they are afraid of something terrible happening because they failed to follow some instructions.

 - Arrangers: Another name for them is the counters due to their obsession to order.
 These people have superstitious beliefs on some numbers, arrangements, or even colours.